 It’s beneficial to respect the fundamentals and the techniques of old-school digital artists – but it’s not obligatory to work like them.

 LEARNING BY DOING

 For this article, we’ll work on an approachable challenge.

-Start with a small (resolution) file size, so the pixel unit is visible.
-There’s no point to making pixel art where the pixels aren’t evident.
+Start with a small (resolution) file size so the pixel unit is visible.
+There’s no point in making pixel art where the pixels aren’t evident.

 SETTING UP YOUR CANVAS

 For this article, I’ll be using Clip Studio Paint.

 While there are great dedicated tools for making pixel art, you can use any drawing program to follow along.